pennyworth12345/ReforgerDumper/README.md

 In the Enfusion Workbench Launcher, click the 'Add Existing' button and select ReforgerDumper's `addon.gproj` file.
 Open the 'Reforger Dumper' project.
 The plugin will now be available from within that project.

 Since this tool is for dumping the Reforger base files, there is no need to incorporate this plugin with another project.
-However, if you wish to do so, you may add this project as a dependency with your own.
-Just be sure to remove it before you publish your work.
+However, if you wish to do so, in the Enfusion Workshop Launcher you can right click on the project you wish to use it with and use the 'Open with addon(s)' option.

 ## Using the Reforger Dumper
 While you have the Enfusion Workbench open, press Ctrl + D to open the UI for the plugin.
 Then press the "Dump" button in the bottom right of the dialog.
 Your Workbench will be unresponsive while the dump is taking place.